 Use Vague Phrases to Find More Specific Phrases

 These phrases are called “long-tail phrases.”
 The reason you don’t want to keep the vague phrases for content ideas is because they are extremely competitive.
 Most vague, simple phrases have millions and even billions of pages indexed.
 All of these indexed pages are your competitors.

 With the Google Keyword Planner, a list of numeric values is shown to the right of the search term.
 This value is the search volume.
 Search volume is important when you want to figure out how many impressions you’ll get from a specific term and how much traffic it can give you.

-Adwords gives you ideas for phrases and search volume, but it does not tell you what kind of competition you have.
+For organic research, we like SEMrushes Keyword Difficulty score.
 Adwords shows a list of prices next to a search phrase.
 These phrases indicate how much you pay for each ad click.
 You can assume that phrases with high-priced clicks are probably competitive for organic search as well.
-Personally, I like low and medium competition long-tail phrases when I’m focusing on a target marketed niche.
+I like low and medium competition long-tail phrases when I’m focusing on a target marketed niche.
 Best way to get on Google fast is through a hyperlocal or niche focus.

-Moz is the go-to tool for identifying low competition phrases.
+Moz is another go-to tool for identifying low competition phrases.
 Moz has a percentage assigned to each phrase.
 You type your phrase into Moz’s keyword research tool, and it gives you a competition percentage.
 You should find phrases that aren’t higher than 60% in competition.
 The Moz tool isn’t perfect, but it can help you filter out phrases that have good search volume but are too much competition for a new site owner.